-3.5 Integrating a Gender responsive and socially inclusive lens into designing the DRR programs
+3.5 Integrating a gender responsive and socially inclusive lens into designing the DRR programs

-Natural and human induced disaster affect men, women, children, PWD, the elderly and the Indigenous people differently.
+Natural and human induced disasters affect men, women, children, PWD, the elderly and the Indigenous people differently.
 To address this, deliberate efforts must be put in place to ensure that everyone within the community participates and benefits equally from disaster risk reduction and recovery efforts.
 Gender responsive and social inclusive situational analysis or baseline is the first step in understanding the roles and responsibilities, and risk and vulnerability of each gender.
 This activity must be done before the design and roll-out of any specific DRR programme or project activities to ensure gender concerns are taken into consideration.
-Review of the DRR policies, programs, strategies and projects in eastern Africa shows that 33.5% of them were informed by a gender and social inclusion situational assessment (Figure 16).
-All of the five surveillance tools were not informed by a GSI analysis.
+Review of the DRR policies, programs, strategies and projects in Eastern Africa shows that 33.5% of them were informed by a gender and social inclusion situational assessment (Figure 1.16).
+This was identified in the introductory section of the DRR initiatives where mention of gender baseline analysis was used to inform the design of the DRR.
+None of the five surveillance tools was informed by a GSI analysis.